nodeca/probe-image-size/README.md

 - `code` - equals to `ECONTENT` if the library failed to parse the file;
 - `status` - equals to a HTTP status code if it receives a non-200 response.

-__Note.__ If you use `Stream` as source, it's your responsibility to close that stream.
-In other case you can get memory leak, because stream will be left in paused state.
-With http requests that's not a problem - everything is released automatically, as soon as possible.

 ### sync.probe(src) -> result|null